MicrosoftDocs/cloud-adoption-framework/docs/relocate/select.md

 ## Select a relocation method

 There are three main methods for relocating workloads.
 The relocation method you choose depends on the services in the workload and how critical the workload is to essential business functions.
-You could consider different relocation methods for production and non-production environments.
-Cold relocation is for non-essential workloads.
+You could consider different relocation methods for production and nonproduction environments.
+Cold relocation is for nonessential workloads.
 Hot and warm relocation is for mission-critical.
 The method you choose relocation affects service and data relocation tools you use to relocate the workload.
 Use the following relocation decision tree to get a general idea of the right relocation method and validate your decision by reading the overview of the three relocation methods.

 :::image type="content" source="../_images/relocate/relocation-methods-decision-tree.png" alt-text="Diagram showing a decision tree for selecting the right relocation method.
 There are two decision points.
 1. Is downtime okay?
 If yes, then cold relocation is the correct relocation method.
 2. Does the service support synchronous data replication?
 If yes, then hot relocation is the correct relocation method.
 If no, then warm relocation is the correct relocation method." lightbox="../_images/relocate/relocation-methods-decision-tree.png" border="false":::